Free of charge counselling service for migrants

 Since 2010, we have been working with Roma migrants from Romania who live in Wrocław.
-About our past actions and methods of work you can read in the publications:
+You can read about our past actions and methods of work in the publications:

-Thanks to advocacy, we managed to draw the attention of the majority society and decision-makers to the situation of this community.
+Thanks to advocacy, we managed to draw the attention of the majority of society and decision-makers to the situation of this community.
 In 2016, the Municipality of Wroclaw launched a housing project aimed at Romanian Roma, who then lived in an informal camp.
 In 2017, all families moved out of the barracks to training apartments and the camp was demolished.
-The project is implemented by the House of Peace Foundation (http://www.dompokoju.org/).
+The project is implemented by House of Peace Foundation.

 The biggest challenge that the community is facing now is entering the labor market.
 Stereotypical perception and prejudice toward Roma as well as lack of qualifications and difficulties in adapting to the labor market are the main problems.
 Support in entering the labor market is one of the elements of the project implemented by the House of Peace Foundation.

 Currently, cooperation between NOMADA and the community focuses on supporting the education process of children.